Weekly Announcements

 Midweek Meeting for Worship at Abington Monthly Meeting

-Midweek Meeting for Worship will occur on Wednesdays (except Christmas Eve) from 5:00 to 6:00 through the end of the year.
-It will include silent worship and opportunities for worship sharing in the manner of Friends.
+The Midweek Meeting for Worship will occur on most Wednesdays from 5:00 to 6:00, and it will continue through June 2026.
+It includes silent worship and opportunities for worship sharing in the manner of Friends.

 AUDIO-VISUAL GROUP